-So I have a confession to make.
-This delectable looking confection that you see in the photo above was a complete and utter failure.
+Sometimes the path to success leads through failure.
+I have a confession to make.
+This delectable looking confection that you see in the photo above was a complete and utter flop.
 I had set out to make a dense fudgy gluten-free brownie, but somewhere along the line, my calculations went awry and I ended up with this disappointment.

 It all started off well, after mixing everything together, I had a rich velvety batter with a dark chocolate brown hue.
 A few minutes in the oven, and my apartment was brimming with the aromas of chocolate and butter and I could almost taste the dense brownie melting on my tongue.
 But after 25 minutes, I opened the door, crestfallen to find a cake that had almost doubled in height.
 A brownie this was not.